-Through EDSITEment resources, students can explore the history of Hispanic culture in America in architecture, memoir, and music.
-The Picturing America project, for instance, celebrates Hispanic Heritage with a handsome visual reminder of the Spanish influence on American history, religion and culture: Mission Nuestra Señora de la Concepción, one of the oldest surviving stone churches in America.
+Through EDSITEment and NEH-funded resources, students can explore the history of Hispanic culture in America.
+The Picturing America project (also available in Spanish) celebrates Hispanic heritage with a handsome visual reminder of the Spanish influence on American history, religion and culture.
+Mission Nuestra Señora de la Concepción (Spanish version: Misión de Nuestra Señora de la Concepción, San Antonio, Texas, 1755) is one of the oldest surviving stone churches in America.
 In the EDSITEment lesson plan, Mission Nuestra Señora de la Concepción and the Spanish Mission in the New World, students are invited to use the image of the mission to explore the way Spanish missionaries and native American tribes worked together to build a community of faith in the Southwest in the mid-17th century.
-Another EDSITEment resource, the NEH-funded PBS series When Worlds Collide, explores the moment and the many implications of the encounter between the newly-arrived Europeans and the native peoples of the Americas, while also offering a wide array of educational resources and lesson plans.
-EDSITEment guides students in exploring the culture that resulted from this encounter and the resulting explorations of the Americas more deeply.
+The NEH Summer Landmark for School teachers, The Fourteenth Colony: A California Missions Resource for Teachers produced a collection of K-12 instructional resources with multimedia spanning Native Californians, Missions, Presidios, and Pueblos of the Spanish, Mexican, and early American traditions and eras.
+Key resources for the study of this cultural heritage include primary sources, maps and images to document the cultural and historical geography of the California missions.

 Accounts of ventures into uncharted territories by Hispanic explorers and missionaries of the Southeast and Southwest form a vital part of U.S. literary and historical heritage.
 A prime example, the journey of Alvar Núñez Cabeza de Vaca, can be found by visiting the EDSITEment-reviewed resource New Perspectives on the West.
 Students can then embark on The Road to Santa Fe: A Virtual Excursion to journey to one of America's oldest and most historic cities along the ancient Camino Real to discover the multilayered heritage of the peoples who call New Mexico their homeland.
 For another perspective on Spanish exploration and settlement, visit Web de Anza, an EDSITEment-recommended website, packed with primary source documents and multimedia resources covering Juan Bautista de Anza's two overland expeditions that led to the colonization of San Francisco in 1776.

 More resources are featured on EDSITEment’s new section Best-of the-Web Spanish Language Websites, which offers teachers, parents, and students dozens of websites evaluated by panels of educators and approved by EDSITEment for use in the classroom for their quality, educational potential, and presentation.
-The websites can be found on EDSITEment’s Reference Shelf and are grouped by Spanish proficiency level.
+The websites can be found on EDSITEment’s Teachers Toolbox (Reference Shelf) and are grouped by Spanish proficiency level.
 They represent a rich, multifaceted array of Spanish language content from various fields within the humanities.
-Sample excellent audio resources, like La Red de Radioifusoras y Televisoras Educativas y Culturales de México A.C., which offers a wide collection of webcasts with video and audio related to cultural events and performances in Mexico, or the official website of El Museo Nacional del Prado, which explores the art collections of Spain’s premier museum.
+Sample excellent audio resources, like BBC Mundo.com, which contains news of the world in Spanish, or the official website of El Museo Nacional del Prado, which explores the art collections of Spain’s premier museum.

 Mission La Concepción at Sunset.
 Photo by Lee Wilder, Courtesy National Park Service.